 The most common causes of a dog bite or animal attack include:

 - Believing they are engaged in innocent play

 - Feeling ill or startled

 - Protecting themselves or their owners

+Bites can lead to injuries that range in severity, including broken bones, puncture wounds, eye injuries and lasting scars.
+In severe cases, you may lose a limb or require extensive medical treatments for infections and lasting pain.
 Attacks are not limited to any particular breed.
-Chihuahuas and bulldogs — often viewed among the friendliest breeds — are in fact the most likely to bite.
+Chihuahuas and bulldogs – often viewed among the friendliest breeds – are, in fact, the most likely to bite.
 And no breed is exempt.
 It is best to be cautious at all times with unfamiliar dogs.